 Pratt, Shannon P.; Reilly Robert F.; and Schweihs, Robert P.; Valuing a Business, 5th Edition.
 McGraw Hill 2007 [PRATT].
 This is optional material.

-Lecture notes and supplemental materials will be distributed in class and via the webCafe.
+Lecture notes and supplemental materials will be distributed either in class or via the webCafe.

 Bulk packet readings designated with an asterisk () are suggested, the remaining readings are optional.